 What is NFO in Mutual Funds

 For individuals looking to invest in the dynamic world of mutual funds, the term “NFO” might sound like a financial jargon.
 However, understanding what a New Fund Offer (NFO) entails is crucial for making informed investment decisions.
-In this blog post, we will delve into the intricacies of NFO in mutual funds, exploring their meaning, features, and considerations for potential investors.

 What is an NFO?

 A new mutual fund scheme’s initial public offering is known as a New Fund Offer, or NFO.
 It is the process by which a mutual fund company raises capital from investors to create a new fund.
 During this period, investors can buy units of the mutual fund at the offer price, usually set at INR 10 per unit.
-Once the NFO period ends, the scheme is closed for subscription, and it reopens for fresh purchases and redemptions at the prevailing Net Asset Value (NAV) like any other mutual fund scheme.

-Key Features of NFOs
+Key Benefits of NFO

-Fresh Investment Opportunities:
+1. Fresh Investment Opportunities:

 NFOs provide investors with an opportunity to invest in a new mutual fund scheme right from its inception.
 This allows investors to get in at the ground level, potentially benefiting from any subsequent market gains.

-Fixed Offer Period:
+2. Fixed Offer Period:

 NFOs have a fixed offer period during which investors can subscribe to the fund.
 Once the offer period closes, investors can no longer subscribe to the NFO at the initial offer price.
 However, the fund continues to exist, and investors can still buy and sell units on the stock exchange like any other mutual fund.